Child Custody | Family

 - Your ex has already decided to get a lawyer

-However, by not taking advantage of the services of a family lawyer, you may be leaving yourself vulnerable to undesirable situations.
+By not taking advantage of the services of a family lawyer, you may be leaving yourself vulnerable to undesirable situations.
 For instance, if your ex seeks counsel from an attorney without your knowledge, you could be in an uphill battle during one-on-one negotiations with them.

 It’s no secret that the cost of a custody battle (especially when coupled with a divorce) can be expensive for all parties involved.
 Though it may seem impossible, there are ways to save money.
-Listed below are a few ways that you can save money on your child custody case legal expenditures.